Best General Liability Insurance Companies for Small Businesses in South Carolina

 Coming in third is Simply Business, providing South Carolina small businesses a platform that operates as an insurance marketplace.
 You can get instant online quotes from multiple carriers, like Hiscox, Travelers and Liberty Mutual, in 10 to 15 minutes without having to submit multiple applications.
 Simply Business ranks first in three South Carolina industries: food and beverage (25% below benchmark), childcare services (20% below benchmark) and beauty services (11% below benchmark).

-The marketplace approach allows carrier comparison but becomes less affordable with business size.
-While South Carolina microbusinesses (one to four employees) save 3% compared to the state benchmark, savings disappear for businesses with 10 to 19 employees and eventually turn into a 2% cost penalty for mid-sized companies (20 to 49 employees).
+The marketplace model is less affordable as businesses grow.
+South Carolina microbusinesses (one to four employees) save 3% compared to the state benchmark, but savings disappear for businesses with 10 to 19 employees and turn into a 2% cost penalty for mid-sized companies (20 to 49 employees).

 Where Simply Business performs best: